babyman/quick-tabs-chrome-extension/readme.md

 # AND FINALLY

-If you find Quick Tabs useful and want to buy me a coffee...
+If you find Quick Tabs useful and want to buy me a coffee, I really like coffee :D ...

 [![ko-fi](https://www.ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/V7V71963F)